The screen started showing strange or wrong colors. What could be wrong? I’ve been asked this question many times and today I’m addressing the issue.

 In most laptops the LCD cable connector located under the keyboard bezel (aka keyboard cover).
 If it’s not there, most likely you’ll find it somewhere under the keyboard.

-The LCD cable runs inside the laptop display, under the LCD screen.
+The LCD cable runs inside the display panel, under the screen.
 For this test it’s necessary to disassemble the display, so you can access the cable.

-A pinched or damaged wire inside the LCD cable also can cause color distortion.
+A pinched or damaged wire inside the cable also can cause color distortion.

-Try wiggling the LCD cable while the laptop is running.
-If wiggling the LCD cable affects image on the screen in any way (it starts shown different colors, lines, or image clears to normal, etc…) most likely the LCD cable is defective and has to be replaced.
+Wiggle the cable while the laptop is running.
+If moving the cable affects image on the screen in any way (it starts shown different colors, lines, or image clears to normal, etc…) most likely the cable is defective and has to be replaced.
 Try replacing the cable.

-On the other hand, if wiggling the cable doesn’t affect image on the screen at all, most likely the cable is good and your problem related to the LCD screen failure.
-In this case you’ll have to replace the LCD screen.
+On the other hand, if moving the cable doesn’t affect image at all, most likely the cable is good and you have a failed screen.
+In this case you’ll have to it with a new one.

 Try applying some reasonable pressure to the top part of the display assembly.
 Squeeze it with your fingers.